Slamy/CDi_MiSTer/README.md

 * The map of "Zelda - Wand of Gamelon" has micro jitter during scrolling
     * This also happens on real 210/05 hardware
 * "Hotel Mario" seems to have the first samples of every ingame song repeated
-    * You have good ears as it is barely noticable.
+    * You have good ears as it is barely noticeable.
 This also happens on real hardware.
 * Some earlier CD-i titles have both stereo channels swapped
     * Yes, according to an [internal memo from Philips](http://icdia.co.uk/docs/mono2status.zip) there were manufacturing issues and some early players have the left and right channel swapped.
 This might explain discrepancies.
-    * One known quirk is inversed stereo on the "Philips Logo Jingle" of "Zelda - Wand of Gamelon"
+    * One known quirk is inverted stereo on the "Philips Logo Jingle" of "Zelda - Wand of Gamelon"
 * During the rotating transition in "Myst" there are glitched lines at the bottom
     * This also happens to some extent on a real 210/05 hardware and is caused by a misplaced Video IRQ The video data is changed while it is displayed.